 “Is it dignified for you to beat up an old man?
 I’m going to be sore for a week.
 Next time I won’t be so nice.
 What happened to respect for your elders?”

 “You’re a tough elder.
-I’m only glad you’re 60 not 35.
+I’m only glad you’re sixty not thirty five.
 You would have hospitalized me.”

 “True, in a dignified way.”